bharadwajy/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

    These are  collectively referred to as `LLVM Intrinsics` in this note.

-Following is the complete list of properties of DXIL Ops with the corresponding field used name as used in `hctdb.py`.
+Following is the complete list of properties of DXIL Ops with the corresponding field name as used in ``hctdb.py``.
 A DXIL Op is represented by a set of associated properties.
 These are categorized into two groups - viz., those that are (1) consumed in DXIL backend passes and (2) consumed in other usage scenarios such as validation, DXIL reader, etc.